The one step fixed-lag particle smoother as a strategy to improve the prediction step of particle filtering

 \paragraph{Choice of one-step-ahead sampler $\tilde q_{k+1}$} For the special case of the system \eqref{eq.state.space.X}-\eqref{eq.state.space.Y} we can choose a simpler ``deterministic sampler'':

 which corresponds to the one-step-ahead mean:

-This choice greatly reduces the computation burden and it is sufficient, as we will see, in linear state equation.
-For highly nonlinear state equation, we can choose $\tilde q_{k+1}=q_{k+1}$, which corresponds to simulate the state dynamic.
+This choice greatly reduces the computation burden and it is sufficient, as we will see, for a linear state equation.
+For a highly nonlinear state equation, we can choose $\tilde q_{k+1}=q_{k+1}$, which corresponds to a simulation of the state dynamic.